China Jo-Jo Drugstores Inc. (CJJD) Shares Up Despite Recent Market Volatility

-The stock of China Jo-Jo Drugstores Inc. (NASDAQ: CJJD) has increased by 3.67 when compared to last closing price of 0.88.
-Despite this, the company has experienced a -80.76% fall in its stock price over the last five trading sessions.
+China Jo-Jo Drugstores Inc. (NASDAQ: CJJD) has experienced a rise in its stock price by 8.34 compared to its previous closing price of 0.71.
+However, the company has seen a fall of -22.47% in its stock price over the last five trading days.

 Is It Worth Investing in China Jo-Jo Drugstores Inc. (NASDAQ: CJJD) Right Now?

-The 36-month beta value for CJJD is also noteworthy at -0.11.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for CJJD is at -0.11.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Act Now and Secure Your Future in Green Energy!